Lodin/react-lazyx/README.md

 ### connectDynamically
-`connectDynamically` is a function that connects custom React component to the dynamic elements of the Lazyx store, like arrays or object dictionaries, by receiving them as props.
+`connectDynamically` is a function that connects custom React component to the dynamic elements of the Lazyx store, like arrays of transformers, by receiving them as props and subscribing to them.
 Function signature is following:
 ```typescript
 function connectDynamically(mapTransformersToProps?: MapTransformersToProps): React.Component;
 ```